 Reinsurance assets are assessed for impairment at each reporting date.
 An asset is deemed impaired if there is objective evidence, as a result of an event that occurred after its initial recognition, that the Company may not recover all amounts due, and that the event has a reliable measurable impact on the amounts that the Company will receive.

-Impairment loss is recorded in the Income Statement iii.
-Insurance receivables and payables d.
-Financial instruments
+iii.
+Insurance receivables and payables